mainmatter/mainmatter.com/_posts/2020-09-28-html-first-gllimmer-components.md

 The key points we will be addressing in this post are:

-- Glimmer components do not extend from EmberObject, and use the native `class` syntax.
+- Glimmer components do not extend from `EmberObject`, and use the native `class` syntax.
 - Separation of internal state (properties) and external state (arguments).
 - HTML-first approach makes for much simpler API surface.